faranalytics/streams-logger/README.md

 #### Stack Trace Capture

-Another optional setting that you can take advantage of is to turn off the stack trace capture.
-The cost savings of doing this will be marginal for typical logging applications.
+Another optional setting that you can take advantage of is to turn off the stack trace capture; however, the cost savings of doing this will be marginal for typical logging applications.

 ```ts
 import * as streams from 'streams-logger';